MohidFarhan/MohidFarhan.github.io/_posts/2025-08-02-limitations-of-schrodinger.md

 \beta^2 = 1 \quad \text{(20)}
 $$

-There began the race to find a quantity that would satisfy (17)-(20)
+There began the race to find a quantity that would satisfy (17)-(20) simultaneously.

 ### Why Scalars Won’t Work